skyleilani/unity-game/README.md

 #### Currently debugging...

 - [ ] *PlayerCollision Script* - possibly in OnCollisionStay: when player hits an obstacle and stays in contact for more than a frame, the obstacle and the player get stuck together until one of them falls off of the playing ground
+- [ ] shadows ??
+- [ ] score update
+- [ ] fractal script - get intiator shape to show and change depending on selection

 [video of initial bug](https://drive.google.com/file/d/1ZmKTVZOmkKcH46sZOwlaJa-lCvVBX-wI/view?usp=sharing)